acortes4892/acortes4892.github.io/Case_Study_Guiding_Questions.md

 Are there any problems with the data?
 It looks like I'll need to clean the data across all 12 files to ensure there’s consistent formatting and remove any unnecessary data.

-Data sources used: The data license agreement can be found here.
-The agreement allows me to access, reproduce, analyze, copy, modify, and distribute the data in a lawful manner.
+Data sources used: The original dataset is provided by Motivate International Inc. under the [Divvy Data License Agreement](https://divvybikes.com/data-license-agreement).
+This agreement permits accessing, analyzing, copying, modifying, and distributing the data in a lawful manner for educational and analytical purposes.

 Process